ibm-cloud-docs/containers/cs_app_knative.md

       {: pre}

    2. Specify your custom domain in the `data` section of your configmap and remove the default domain that is set for your cluster.
-      - **Example to assign a host name from your custom domain for all Knative services**:
+      - **Example to assign a hostname from your custom domain for all Knative services**:
         ```
         apiVersion: v1
         kind: ConfigMap